rbailen/rbailen/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Ramón.
 I work as a software engineer.
 I am a tech enthusiast with a passion for learning and facing challenges.
-In my spare time I do open-sourcing and practice sports in general.
+In my spare time, I do open source and practice sports.

 <a>
   <img height="160em" src="https://github-readme-stats.vercel.app/api?username=rbailen&show_icons=true&include_all_commits=true&custom_title=GitHub+Stats&theme=vue">